 - Peripheral arterial atherectomies.

 - Angioplasty and minimally invasive procedures for vein conditions.

 - Traditional open surgical procedures such as aneurysm repair, carotid endarterectomy and leg bypass.

 Choose a Center for Heart & Vascular Health Vascular Specialist

-Vascular specialists from Christiana Care Vascular Specialists and other practices throughout the community provide care at the Center for Heart & Vascular Health.
+Vascular specialists from Christiana Care’s Vascular Specialists and Vascular Interventional Radiologists as well as other practices throughout the community provide care at the Center for Heart & Vascular Health.
 If you wish to ensure that you have access to the care at the Center for Heart & Vascular Health, tell your physician that you wish to be treated at Christiana Care.
-Find a vascular specialist.